-Safety to the To reduce e the risks posed by the project to Where the public could be exposed to danger by any of the Plant NIE / employees and the emp oyees and local public. activities, the Operator shall provide flagmen, barriers, and/or NamWater / public warning signs in English where applicable.
-MHSS • The Operator shall implement appropriate measures to limit any
+Safety to the To reduce the risks posed by the project to • Where the public could be exposed to danger by any of the Plant NIE / employe es an d the employees and local public. activities, the Operator shall provide flagmen, barriers, and/or NamWater / public warning signs in English where applicable.
+MHSS • The Operator shall implement appropriate measures to limit any • The operator of all implement appropriate modeline to limit any